 International Criminal Law and Extradition material is shelved at SG95

-Archbold, J. Archbold: Criminal pleading, evidence and practice 2016
+Archbold, J. Archbold: Criminal pleading, evidence and practice 2022 Thomson Reuters (e-book)

 Cassese, A. The Rome statute of the international criminal court 2002

-Cryer, R. An introduction to international criminal law and procedure 2014
+Cryer, R. An introduction to international criminal law and procedure 4th ed.
+2019

-Maguire, M. et al. Oxford handbook of criminology 2012
+Maguire, M. et al. Oxford handbook of criminology 5th ed.
+2012

-Simester, A Simester and Sullivan's criminal law: theory and doctrine 2013
+Simester, A Simester and Sullivan's criminal law: theory and doctrine 6th ed.
+2016

 Zander, M. Cases and materials on the English legal system 2007

 IALS Library holds a wide selection of current serial titles on criminal law. from many different jurisdictions.
 These are located on all floors of the Library.
-Some titles are only in printed volumes while others or available in both formats.
+Some titles are only in printed volumes while others are also available in e-format.
 For more detailed help, please refer to the guide on Finding journal articles.
 The following titles focus particularly on criminal law. but there may be relevant articles in less specialised journals.

 If you are interested in legislation or cases concerning criminal law. issues in specific countries you will need to consult the legislation or law reports for that jurisdiction.